4.29 from 7 votes

 • pinch of salt

-First thing's first - with a inner pot in your Instant Pot, add milk, vegetable oil, and sugar and stir well.
+First, with an inner pot in your Instant Pot, add a quart of whole milk, 1 cup of vegetable oil, and 1 cup of sugar and stir well.

 milk, sugar, and oil in an Instant Pot